COVID-19 Guidance for Researchers: Human Ethics

 A: Should you determine that changes in your procedures are required, you can implement them immediately, without prior notice to or approval from the REB when they are necessary to eliminate increased risk due to the COVID-19 pandemic to the human participants (TCPS2 Article 6.15).

-A: If you are proposing to add a new study component due to COVID-19 or implementing study-wide changes, a modification should be submitted.
+A: If you are proposing to add a new study component due to COVID-19, implement study-wide changes, or modifying study documentation to address COVID-19 research-related risks, a modification should be submitted.

 For clinical trials, please find further information below: